Jimmy Patsos

-James John Patsos (born October 1, 1966) is an American college basketball coach.
+James John Patsos (born October 1, 1966) is an American sports commentator and former college basketball coach.
+He served as an assistant coach, then head coach at Loyola (MD) and Siena, and is now a commentator and broadcaster.

+He currently serves as the color commentator for Towson and George Washington men's basketball games.

 Patsos earned his B.A. from Catholic University in 1989.
 There, he played basketball under Jack Bruen, who later coached Colgate University to a couple of NCAA tournament appearances in the 1990s.

 Early career

 Patsos served on the coaching staff of Gary Williams at the University of Maryland for 13 years, beginning as a volunteer assistant in 1991.
 Patsos took over at Loyola after they suffered a 1–27 season under former coach Scott Hicks.

 Patsos was the 20th head coach of Loyola men's basketball.
 In his first season as coach in 2004, he guided them to a 6–22 record.
 In his second season, they reached 15–13, the first time they had a winning record since the 1993–94 season, the year they reached the NCAA Tournament under Skip Prosser.

 On Dec.
 22, 2009 a Patsos led Loyola team recorded the greatest regular season win in program history by defeating the Indiana Hoosiers 72–67.
 The Hounds led by as many as 22, before the Hoosiers rallied to take a late lead.
 Senior guard Brett Harvey led the Hounds back scoring 9 points in the final 3 minutes.

 Patsos has guided the Greyhounds to multiple 3rd place MAAC finishes, finishing with 18 wins in 2006–07 and a tied a school record with 19 wins in 2007–08.

 Patsos has sought local talent in his coaching staff.
 Former players from Maryland, Terrell Stokes and Matt Kovarik are former assistants at Loyola.